ManishJaiswal007/Python-Test/README.md

-# StartUs
+# Python-test
-Python test fot StartUs
+Python test using Python 2.7